radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/02-auditing-and-reporting.md

 report can be found in the location indicated in the Output Location parameter which is <RLI_HOME>/reporting-birt/reports by default.
 If RadiantOne is deployed in a cluster, you can generate a single report that aggregates statistics from all nodes in the cluster.
 For more information on configuring and generating an audit report, see [Audit Report Settings](#audit-report-settings) and [Audit Report](#audit-report).

-><span style="color:red">**IMPORTANT NOTE – you can also audit user activity and have the report sorted by groups.
+>[!warning] you can also audit user activity and have the report sorted by groups.
 The [Group Audit Report](#group-audit-report) is similar in output to the Audit Report.
-The only difference being the report categorizes user activity based on groups.**
+The only difference being the report categorizes user activity based on groups.

 The session information is listed at the top of a section followed by the user DN that performed the operations.
 Next to the user DN is a table consisting of all types of operations performed by